AskTinNguyen/AtherAgent/README.md

 Charts can be generated through:
 - Natural language queries
 - Data analysis results
-- Research visualizations
-- Custom data input
+- Custom data input as JSON or any other data format

-For chart configuration and customization, see [CHART_CONFIGURATION.md](./docs/CHART_CONFIGURATION.md)